 Cape Coral Area Developments

-Located just south of Cape Coral is Valencia Trails in Naples.
+Located just north of Cape Coral is Kings Gate in Punta Gorda.

 Kings Gate offers easy access to beaches, marinas, wildlife sanctuaries, airports, and more, many within a 15-minute drive or less.
 A friendly, gated neighborhood community for residents age 55 and up, Kings Gate homeowners enjoy access to a recreation center, Olympic-sized swimming pool and spa, tennis courts, on-site activities director, and a variety of resident clubs and social events.
 Membership to the 18-hole golf course and facilities are additionally available.
 Prices start in the $300k’s.